Feeds:

 Brush the top of the loaf with the egg white/water mixture.
 Sprinkle with sesame seeds.

-Bake @ 375 degrees F 12-14 minutes for the rolls, approximately 30 minutes for the 7-½ inch loaf and about 45 minutes for the 9 inch loaf.
+Bake @ 375 degrees F 12-14 minutes for the rolls, approximately 12 minutes for the rolls, 30 minutes for the 7-½ inch loaf and about 45 minutes for the 9 inch loaf.
 Remove from pans to a wire rack to cool.

 Delicious fresh and warm with a dab of butter or toasted to enjoy with your morning coffee.